danielsaidi/DocumentKit/README.md

-## Supported Platforms

-DocumentKit supports `iOS 14` and later.

 ## Getting started

-DocumentKit adds more functionality to `DocumentGroup`.
+The [online documentation][Documentation] has a [getting started][Getting-Started] guide to help you get started with DocumentKit.

-DocumentKit extends `DocumentGroup` with more modifiers, to let you add custom toolbar items, customize the browser etc.:
+DocumentKit extends `DocumentGroup` with more view modifiers, to let you add custom toolbar items, customize the document browser etc.:

 ```swift
 @main